aracred/aracred-cli/README.md

 # Aracred CLI

-Aracred CLI runs SourceCred on a Discorse server, and mints the cred on chain in an Aragon DAO
+Aracred CLI runs SourceCred on a Discorse server, creates files for scores and user labels, and then lets you mint tokens for contribors in an Aragon DAO.

 <br>